ZahiCohen/JB/README.md

 10. Get the pods with labels env=dev and env=prod and output the labels as well

-10. Run On minikube cmd
+Solution 10: Run On minikube cmd

 kubectl get pods -l env=dev --show-labels & kubectl get pods -l env=prod --show-labels